olive-green/intern-assessment/README.md

 # intern-assessment
 # Yoga Class Booking App

-## ReactJS + ExpressJS + MySQL
+## ReactJS + ExpressJS + MongoDB
 ## Introduction
 This is a simple Yoga Class Booking App.
-In this project I've used ReactJS for the frontend, ExpressJS for the backend, MySQL for production database
+In this project I've used ReactJS for the frontend, ExpressJS for the backend, MongoDB for production database

 ## Features
 (**Note: While creating the project my aim was to focus entirely in the Backend part**)

  The API has minimal features like:
-- User Authentication (Login, Signup, Logout)
+- User Registration
 - Choosing a Batch (6-7AM, 7-8AM, 8-9AM and 5-6PM)
 - Changing the Batch (next month)
 - A Fake Payment